-According to a survey by TD Bank, 46% of the 508 small business owners surveyed said that bookkeeping was their least favorite task.
+According to a survey by TD Bank, 46% of small business owners say that bookkeeping is their least favorite task.

-Despite a general dislike for accounting, most small business owners understand how important it is for their business.
-It helps them manage finances, capture expenses, track profitability, monitor cash flow and assess solvency, to name but a few benefits.
+Despite a general dislike for accounting, most owners understand how important it is for their business.
+It helps them manage finances, capture expenses, track profitability, monitor cash flow, and assess solvency, to name but a few benefits.

 How do you change this perception?
 How do you get people to look at the numbers and engage in accounting?

 The key is to get your team to see how their work makes a difference in your business.
-How it contributes to business results.
-How it improves the bottom line.
+How it contributes to business results and improves the bottom line.

 Do that, and they’ll feel more engaged and motivated.
 They’ll align their work with business results and take ownership of the results they’re trying to improve.

 Seems simple enough.
 But what strategies can you implement right now to get them excited?
-Here are 5.
+Here are five.

 1. Communicate the “Why” Behind Accounting Procedures